-One of the decisions a mother has to make after the birth of her child is how she is going to feed him.
-She may choose to breastfeed or artificially breastfeed, i.e. use bottle-fed formula.
+One of the decisions a mother has to make after the birth of her child is how she is going to feed her baby.
+She may choose to breastfeed or bottle feed i.e. use formula.

 Generally, exclusive breastfeeding is recommended by doctors and midwives during the first 6 months of the baby's life, and is also preferred by most mothers for the multitude of benefits it brings.

 However, breastfeeding can have some drawbacks, so some women prefer to use artificial milks right from the start.